MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Performing analysis
 ========================

-*ospgrillage* contains grillage analysis utilities which wraps `OpenSeesPy` commands to perform load analysis.
+*ospgrillage* contains a load module which wraps `OpenSeesPy` commands to perform load analysis.
-This allow users to specify load cases comprising of multiple loads types and then run load case analysis.
-Furthermore, *ospgrillage* module also options for moving load analysis.

 Load analysis workflow
 ------------------------

-Figure 1 shows the flowchart for the load analysis utilities of *ospgrillage*.
+Figure 1 shows the flowchart for the load module of *ospgrillage*.

 ..  figure:: ../../_images/flowchart2.png
     :align: center